mobily-enterprises/jsonreststores/README.md

 If you are new to REST and web stores, you will probably benefit by reading a couple of important articles.
 Understanding the concepts behind REST stores will make your life easier.

 I suggest you read [John Calcote's article about REST, PUT, POST, etc.](http://jcalcote.wordpress.com/2008/10/16/put-or-post-the-rest-of-the-story/).
-It's a fantastic read, and I realised that it was written by John, who is a long term colleague and fellow writer at Free Software Magazine, only much later!
+It's a fantastic read, and I realised that it was written by John, who is a long term colleague and fellow writer at Free Software Magazine, only after posting this link here!

 You should also read my small summary of [what a REST store actually provides](https://github.com/mercmobily/JsonRestStores/blob/master/jsonrest.md).